Technical support for on-premises or cloud products

 View and activate your technical support benefits

-To view or activate your technical support benefits:
+To view or activate your technical support benefits, use the following steps:

-Sign in to the Partner Center with your associated account and select Benefits.
+- Sign in to Partner Center with your associated account and select Benefits.

-The Technical benefits page displays your organization's active Solutions Partner designation or legacy Gold/Silver benefits pack or Microsoft Action Pack membership offers.
+The Technical support & consultation benefits page displays your organization's active Solutions Partner designation, ISV or legacy Gold/Silver benefits pack or Microsoft Action Pack membership offers.

 If you don't have active membership offers, you will see the message Looks like you don't have any benefits yet.